GitLab Commands

 Download Known Failure Cases

-To download known failure cases file from S3 storage, use the download-known-failure-cases-file command:
+Download a known failure cases file from S3 with download-known-failure-cases-file:

 idf-ci gitlab download-known-failure-cases-file FILENAME